emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson1.md

 }
 ```

 Okay, there's a lot going on there.
 What happened?
-Basically, we defined a new Type named `ArtDetails`.
+Basically, we defined a new Type named `ArtPiece`.
 It is a Struct.
 As you can see, it contains 4 pieces of data:

 1. an 'id' (`id`)
 2. a name (`name`)